Cracking your Food Cravings PART 1

-When you get a food craving that just won't quit, do you chalk it up to Miss Sabotage defeating Miss Discipline in the game of life?
+When you get a food craving that just won't quit, what do you do?
 I know I've been there, it's been quite a familiar space to me...
 If this feels like you too, I think you may like this mini blog series.

-This is my invitation for you to consider that your problem eating may be something entirely opposite, and not a problem at all.
+This is my invitation for you to consider that your "problem" eating may be something entirely opposite, and not a problem at all.
 Take a breath, close your eyes and imagine food cravings as valuable and insightful code, not saboteurs...
 Did I see an eye roll?
-Well it's my hope that sharing one of my recent experiences will create at least a little stir of curiosity.
+Well it's my hope that sharing one of my recent experiences might allow you to consider this as a possibility.

-If you're interested in knowing how to change your relationship with food cravings and how I personally handled my recent experience, stay tuned for PART 2 & 3 of this mini blog series.
+If you're interested in knowing how to change your relationship with food cravings and how I personally handled my recent experience, you can catch for PART 2 & PART 3 of this mini blog series.
 I get super personal.
-If you don’t want to miss the rest of this series, and other valuable Intuitive Eating trainings, take a moment to Join my Circle.
-Just wait for the blue banner to pop up:

 You’ve got this.
 You always have.